-sidatron asked: I'm mostly just sick and tired of men criticizing women for how they want to spend their money.
+sidatron said: I'm mostly just sick and tired of men criticizing women for how they want to spend their money.
 I have 된장녀 tendencies, but I spend my money on electronics/gadgets, and I know I'd get far less criticism for it than if I bought designer bags.
 I'm also just sick of criticism of Korean women (ok, and men) in general.
 As I'm sure you are, haha.

 Yeah, I get that.
 Especially with the fact that I’m budgeting money for grad school now and Busan wants to “help”.
 I’m sure you can imagine what that looks like, at times.
 I’m not into the designer brand stuff either, but I have good friends who are, and are no less feminist for being so.

 But I guess I’ve always understood the term 된장녀 to refer not to a woman who earns and spends her own money independent of anyone else’s influence, so much as a woman who is specifically driven by a need to appear rich and fashionable, who will sacrifice her own well-being in order to put up a front of a certain kind of acceptable and subscribed femininity.
 In other words, a woman who is still very much controlled by society’s expectations and empty validation.
 It’s not an empowering concept to me.

 I do know what you mean about the term being loosely hurled around as though it’s a Korea-specific issue — it’s not.
 Koreans just have a specific term for it, which actually may mean Korean society is more aware of it as an issue.
 Of course, any term directed solely toward women will also be used as an excuse by some people to tear women down in general.